marwandagha/live-support-chat-test/README.md

 ### Config
-- The *config/constants.php* contains all the needed configuration variables.
+- The *config/constants.php* contains all the needed configuration variables with error codes.

 ### Mailing
 - Place your Mailing account info in .env file to receive System emails